Tidal Wave Breaking in the Eccentric Lead-In to Mass Transfer and Common Envelope Phases: Reproduction Software and Data

 \section{Reproduction Software and Data}

 Software and data to reproduce the results of this study are publicly available in three repositories.
-The Athena++ simulation setup is available at \citep{morgan_macleod_2022_6325874}, post-processing and analysis software that reproduces the figures is available at \citep{morgan_macleod_2022_6324416} and selected data needed to reproduce the figures along with simulation runtime parameters are available at \citep{DVN/H5TC7Z_2022}.
+The Athena++ simulation setup is available at \citep{morgan_macleod_2022_6325874}, post-processing and analysis software that reproduces the figures is available at \citep{morgan_macleod_2022_6577770} and selected data needed to reproduce the figures along with simulation runtime parameters are available at \citep{DVN/H5TC7Z_2022}.

-\acknowledgements We gratefully acknowledge many helpful discussions with colleagues that led to this study, including with J. Goldstein, J. Guillochon, D. Lai, D. Lin, E. Ostriker, P. Podsiadlowski, E. Ramirez-Ruiz, J. Stone, and Y. Wu.
+\acknowledgements We gratefully acknowledge the feedback of the anonymous referee and many helpful discussions with colleagues that led to this study, including with J. Goldstein, J. Guillochon, D. Lai, D. Lin, E. Ostriker, P. Podsiadlowski, E. Ramirez-Ruiz, J. Stone, and Y. Wu.
 This work was supported by the National Science Foundation under Grant No. 1909203.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
 In particular, use of XSEDE resource Stampede2 at TACC through allocation TG-AST200014 enabled this work.

 \software{IPython \citep{PER-GRA:2007}; SciPy \citep{2020SciPy-NMeth}; NumPy \citep{van2011numpy}; matplotlib \citep{Hunter:2007}; Astropy \citep{2013A&A...558A..33A}; Numba \citep{numba}; Athena++ \citep{2020ApJS..249....4S}; XSEDE \citep{xsede}.
-Reproduction software and data for this study \citep{morgan_macleod_2022_6325874,morgan_macleod_2022_6324416,DVN/H5TC7Z_2022}. }
+Reproduction software and data for this study \citep{morgan_macleod_2022_6325874,morgan_macleod_2022_6577770,DVN/H5TC7Z_2022}. }